This post may contain affiliate links. Please see my disclosure policy for details.

 - Guidebook – Most pilgrims purchase this guide.
 You don’t need to take it but its a great source of reference if you get lost or need to look up where the nearest Albergue is.

 - Flashing Light – To be visible at night should I end up walking in the dark.
 Better to be viable.
 (Note I used this every morning when I set off early).

 - Camera – With mobile phones having such amazing cameras these days you can easily skip taking a camera but I took my small snap and go camera (which in the end I hardly used).

 Travel Hack For Items You Can Not Carry On Board

+Make sure you put your return home address as a label on the tube along with your name.
+Attach the check-in luggage tag around the tube and send it on its way.
 The good things with this is that if it doesn’t arrive it is not the end of the world, and you can quickly purchase the items again at your starting location before setting off.

 Update: The tube didn’t arrive.
 I did, however, purchase these items locally at around the same cost I purchased them at home so you could easily skip checking them in and buy them there.